Written by: Arunodoy Sur, Ph.D.

 Proximity to a collective population of over 2 million provides a great source of potential employees.

-The RTP also benefits from being located close to and collaborating with major life science-focused innovative academic organizations such as University of North Carolina at Chapel Hill, North Carolina State College of Agriculture, and Engineering of the University of North Carolina at Raleigh, and Duke University at Durham.
+The RTP also benefits from being located close to and collaborating with major life science-focused innovative academic organizations such as University of North Carolina at Chapel Hill, NC State University, and Duke University at Durham.

 After an initial slow growth, the development of RTP as a biotech cluster rapidly picked up and, as a result, North Carolina recently experienced a job growth of 23.5 % in the biotech industry, which was the highest in the nation.

 According to current industry reports, the area has seen job growth in the life science industry at a rate of 6.6%, which is much higher than the national average growth.

 This year, the North Carolina Research Triangle Park cluster consisted of 929 companies which collectively employ about 35,000 life science professionals.